Herodian (c.170-c.240): Greek historian, author of a History of the Roman Empire. The full text can be found here.

 It is possible that as a boy or young man, he was living in Rome, because he appears to have been an eyewitness to Commodus' performance as a gladiator in the Colosseum.note[Herodian, History of the Roman Empire 1.15.]
 However this may be, Herodian must have served the Roman government as a public servant in the capital, but his function was not extremely important, because he nowhere shows great understanding of politics or military strategy.
 His introduction suggests that he was an apparitor (the assistant of a a prefect or a procurator) during the reign of the emperor Maximinus (235-238), which in turn suggests that he was probably the son of a freedman, or perhaps a Roman knight.

-This point must not be overstressed, but is more or less corroborated by the fact that Herodian does not share the conservative world view of a senator.
+Although this point must not be overstressed, Herodian's lower rank is more or less corroborated by the fact that he does not share the conservative world view of a senator.
 He seems not to have traveled very much, although his description of the frozen Rhine may betray autopsy.note[Herodian, History of the Roman Empire 6.7.6-7.]
 Anyhow, and most importantly, he knew how to tell a good story, which is the first quality of a good historian.

 There is no need to doubt that Herodian was shocked by all bloodshed: the central scene, exactly in the middle of the book, is Caracalla killing Geta in the arms of their mother Julia Domna.
 On the other hand, there is the moving story about the old Pertinax, who receives visitors during the night, recognizes the praetorian prefect, understands that he will be killed, and is instead offered the throne - an offer that, at first, he believes to be a bad joke.

-Unfortunately, Herodian is, as a historian, not the equal of his older contemporaries Arrian of Nicomedia, Appian of Alexandria, and Cassius Dio.
+Unfortunately, Herodian is, as a historian, not the equal of his older contemporaries Arrian of Nicomedia, Appian of Alexandria, or Cassius Dio.
 They understood how they had to check and select older sources; Herodian nowhere betrays understanding of the historical method.
-He simply wrote down what he had witnessed during his years as a civil servant in Rome.
+He simply wrote down what he had experienced during his years as a civil servant in Rome.

 His descriptions of events in the capital of the Mediterranean world are far better than his accounts of foreign wars and foreign nations, which are usually second-hand.
 For example, his account of the Parthian campaigns of Septimius Severus appears to depend upon a misreading of the reliefs on the Arch dedicated to this emperor.
 Still, he is the only one to describe Severus Alexander's campaign against the Sasanian king Ardašir - and even though his account is insufficient, it is better than nothing.